-The Science Learning Hub offers a range of opportunities to support teachers’ science teaching and increase their own science knowledge and understanding.
+The Science Learning Hub – Pokapū Akoranga Pūtaiao offers a range of opportunities to support teachers’ science teaching and increase their own science knowledge and understanding.
 These include the resources and articles published in the Teacher Professional Learning and Development (PLD) section.
-The content within this section cover webinars, planning and pedagogy.
+You'll find information from webinars, and about planning and pedagogy.
 Other opportunities are outlined below.

 We advertise upcoming webinars under the Professional Development filter in our Events section and in the Education Gazette.
 To be alerted to upcoming sessions or find out about other new content, sign up to receive our newsletters.
 Keep an eye on the notification bell on our website (top right-hand corner) to see alerts on upcoming PLD.
 We also regularly tweet about upcoming events and post on our Facebook page.

-We host a large number of recorded webinar sessions that have been recorded, edited and uploaded as webinar articles.
-These can be viewed online or downloaded as required.
+We host a large number of webinars that have been recorded, edited and uploaded as webinar articles.
+These can be viewed online or downloaded.
 The live webinars are generally held on Thursday afternoons from 4.00–4.45pm.
 The published articles also include a downloadable PowerPoint and related links.
 The Science Learning Hub produces about 12 of these each year, and they cover a wide variety of topics ranging from contextually based sessions to those designed to support teachers in planning and pedagogy.

 To run the live webinars, we use Adobe Connect.
 Using Adobe Connect is easy, but if you have never attended an Adobe Connect meeting before, we recommend you test your connection here: https://webconference.waikato.ac.nz/common/help/en/support/meeting_test.htm.
 We also suggest that you check that you have the latest version for optimal viewing.